kareemassad/SYSC3110-Scrabble/README.md

 ### Left For Remaining Milestones

 •	Finish the Score implementation to ensure that new letters and words are scored and ensuring that all tests pass (Milestone 3)
+• Alter implementation of when words are played ensuring Legality will pass correctly (Milestone 3)
 •	Create a Scrabble playing AI (Milestone 4)
 •	Adapt the Score and Board classes to use premium and wild tiles (Milestone 4)